 Written by Rebecca Ronning, New York, NY

 High school is supposed to be an open space of learning and change, where you are meant to respect and support your peers, no matter what they may be going through.
-Unfortunately, it is not always like this.
-People tend to judge others based on prior reputations, social status, looks, pretty much everything you could think of to separate one crowd, one person from another.
-“The Aftermath” by Stacy Padula represents party animal Jason David’s’ experience with trying to change for the better in the extremely restricting environment of Montgomery Lake High.
+Unfortunately, this is not always the case.
+People tend to judge others based on prior reputations, social status, looks, pretty much everything you could think of, to separate one crowd, one person from another.
+“The Aftermath” by Stacy Padula represents party animal Jason David’s experience with trying to change for the better in the extremely restricting environment of Montgomery Lake High.

 About Rebecca Ronning

 Rebecca is a junior at Brooklyn Technical High School in Brooklyn, New York.
 As a city kid, some of her hobbies include riding the subway and exploring the city with friends, making all kinds of art and traveling with her family and experiencing new and exciting things along the way.